-(3) How to Apply.
+(3) Application requirements. (i) How to apply.
 An SSBIC must apply for an Operational Assistance grant using the application packet provided by SBA.
 Upon receipt of an application, SBA may request clarifying or technical information on the materials submitted as part of the application.